ahdis/Test/files/MedicationCardDocument.md

   3                },
 ```

-The resonCode indicates the reason for the medication.
+* *reasonCode:* A reason for why the medication is taken

 ```
   1 "reasonCode": [{